 Labs are round table discussions and they are central to Nexus Science and our trainings.
 We do a lot of work here in this controlled environment where people have the opportunity to listen and be heard, express their feelings and opinions without fear of judgement or interruption and to find common solutions and common ground within the group dynamic.

-Participants are given an opportunity to build understanding and empathy between themselves through the sharing of a simple, personal story that is pertinent to the focus of the training.
-Often we are too aware of the differences between us.
+Building understanding and empathy between people through the sharing of simple, personal stories.
+Often we are too aware of the differences between us and have difficulty focusing on our commonalities.
 Hearing a relatable story has the potential to refocus us on all that which we share in common.
 This is very effective in groups where cultural and other differences are very obvious and the gap needs to be bridged.